konfuzio-ai/konfuzio-sdk/docs/dvui/guides.md

 ##### HTML

-In the html we should load the script we created with the webpack and customise the variables we want.
+In the HTML we should load the script we created with webpack and customise the variables we want.
 Please note that customising the variables is optional and that, as previously mentioned, any variable in the `.env` will have priority from the variables defined in the `index.html`.

-The following example includes the custom variables (Document id, Category id, User Token, Locale), but it is not necessary to add these.
+The following example includes the custom variables (Document ID, User Token, Locale), but it is not mandatory to add these, which should still be added to the `.env` file.

 ```
  <div id="app">
-    <App document="DOCUMENT_ID" category="CATEGORY_ID" user_token:”USER_TOKEN” locale="LOCALE"></App>
+    <App document="DOCUMENT_ID" user_token:”USER_TOKEN” locale="LOCALE"></App>
   </div>

   <script src="/server/bundle/capture_vue.js"></script>